 Television Studio (Studio D)

-Dedicated news and current-affairs production studio, Studio D offers spaces for live and pre-recorded news reports, interviews, and green-screen production.
+Dedicated to on-air news and current-affairs production, Studio D offers spaces for live and pre-recorded news reports, interviews and green-screen production.

 Studio D control room

 From the state-of-the-art control room, students produce live newscasts, incorporating robotic cameras, live feeds, graphics, and digital video playback.
 These newscasts can be viewed on the in-house digital signage and through live-streaming to websites and Facebook.
 The control room has a teleprompter, graphics computer, audio board, playback computer, switcher and everything that is needed to run a broadcast.